-- The NGI was and is one of several research centres administered by the Royal Norwegian Council for Scientific and Industrial Research (NTNF).
+The NGI was and is one of several research centres administered by the Royal Norwegian Council for Scientific and Industrial Research (NTNF).
 This semi-official Council (NTNF) was established in 1946 by an act of the Norwegian parliament to promote scientific and industrial research and to ensure that the results obtained were used for the benefit of the country.
-The Council took steps to establish new research institutions, in research fields with inadequate research means and the NGI was one of them. - One man stands out from that beginning, Olav Folkestad, who was responsible for the initial ideas that 155 ultimately led to the creation of the Institute.
-Folkestad was the chairman of the Geotechnical Committee (the germ of the NGI), with Sverre Skaven-Haug and R. Gran Olsson representing the Norwegian Institute of Technology (NTH) as representatives of the Norwegian Railways.
+The Council took steps to establish new research institutions, in research fields with inadequate research means and the NGI was one of them.

+One man stands out from that beginning, Olav Folkestad, who was responsible for the initial ideas that ultimately led to the creation of the Institute.
+Folkestad was the chairman of the Geotechnical Committee (the germ of the the core of NGI), with Sverre Skaven-Haug and R. Gran Olsson representing the Norwegian Institute of Technology (NTH) as representatives of the Norwegian Railways.

 Olav Folkestad, a renowned civil engineer mainly engaged in consultancy, realised early on that Norway needed a geotechnical research institute; and campaigned vigorously until he succeeded.
-From

-160 1947 to 1952 Folkestad chaired the committees responsible for the objectives for the establishment of such an institute.
+From 1947 to 1952 Folkestad chaired the committees responsible for the objectives for the establishment of such an institute.

 At the request of the Norwegian Institute of Technology, the NTNF decided to establish a geotechnical laboratory, under the management of O. Kummeneje, who was replaced in 1951 by Nilmar Janbu for a short time, and later by Rolf Christian Vold.
-The Norwegian Institute of Technology and this new

-- 165 geotechnical laboratory were commissioned to prepare the field investigation for the rapid transit system in Oslo, which included large sections in deep excavations and tunnels through soft clays and rocks, including shales susceptible to swelling.
-The Geotechnical Committee received its first consultancy work in a brief letter from the manager of the Oslo Underground Railway Planning Office, J. Vogt-Nilsen, specifying that, as the scope of work was not determined, the work would be carried out - 170 on a "gentlemen's agreement" basis.
+The Norwegian Institute of Technology and this new geotechnical laboratory were commissioned to prepare the field investigation for the rapid transit system in Oslo, which included large sections in deep excavations and tunnels through soft clays and rocks, including shales susceptible to swelling.
+The Geotechnical Committee received its first consultancy work in a brief letter from the manager of the Oslo Underground Railway Planning Office, J. Vogt-Nilsen, specifying that, as the scope of work was not determined, the work would be carried out on a "gentlemen's agreement" basis.
 Rarely do major works of this kind owe their success to such simple contracts.
 A comparable contract was the Chicago underground contract involving Terzaghi and Peck.

-In 1950 a permanent geotechnical secretariat was created, and, in the same year, an advertisement was circulated in Scandinavia seeking a director for what was to be known as the NGI, to which, as

-175 mentioned above, Bjerrum responded.
+In 1950 a permanent geotechnical secretariat was created, and, in the same year, an advertisement was circulated in Scandinavia seeking a director for what was to be known as the NGI, to which, as mentioned above, Bjerrum responded.

-At that time Laurits Bjerrum was a young Danish civil engineer employed at EHT in Zurich, totally unknown to Olav Folkestad and unaware of the geotechnical role that Norway would play in the future.
-The missing link between Olav Folkestad and Laurits Bjerrum was, the Norwegian engineer Sverre Skaven-Haug, a member of the Geotechnical Committee, and the aforementioned Danish geologist
+At that time Laurits Bjerrum was a young Danish civil engineer employed at EHT ETH in Zurich, totally unknown to Olav Folkestad. and unaware of the geotechnical role that Norway would play in the future.
+At that time, he was also unaware of the role he would play in the field of Geotechnics in his country and the contribution of Norwegian technicians to the knowledge due to the research on typical Norwegian clays.

-180 Ellen Louise Mertz, who knew both people well.
+The missing link between Olav Folkestad and Laurits Bjerrum was were, the Norwegian engineer Sverre Skaven-Haug, a member of the Geotechnical Committee, and the aforementioned Danish geologist Ellen Louise Mertz, who knew both people well.
 It was they who recommended Bjerrum for the advertised position in Norway.

 Olav Folkestad visited Bjerrum in Zurich and invited him to spend a few weeks in Norway to get to know the people and the geotechnical problems in Norway.
 Norway was soon convinced that Bjerrum was the right person for the job.

-185 Laurits arrived in Oslo on 2 October 1951, at the age of only 33, to take up the new position of director and head of what was to become officially known, in January 1953, as the NGI, a position he held until his early death.
+Laurits arrived in Oslo on 2 October 1951, at the age of only 33, to take up the new position of director and head of what was to become officially known, in January 1953, as the NGI, a position he held until his early death.